 You cannot get Carer’s Credit if:

-- you are not ordinarily resident in Northern Ireland
+- you are not normally resident in Northern Ireland

 - you are in prison